QuaSi-Software/Documentation/docs/resie_operation_control.md

 ### Storage un-/loading flags
 All components can be set to be dis-/allowed to un-/load storages to which they output or from which they draw energy.
 This only makes sense if an intermediary bus exists because direct connections to/from storages must always be allowed to transfer energy.
 The flags to control this behaviour are set in the `control_parameters` entry of the component parameter specification (compare [component specification](resie_component_parameters.md#storage-un-loading)).
 Similarly, components can be configured to be dis-/allowed to draw energy from storages.
 Any input/output not specified in this way is assumed to be allowed to un-/load storages.

-### Consideration of interfaces for the potential step
+### Consideration of interfaces for the potential operation
-Transformer components perform fairly complex calculations of their operation in the `potential` step (which is repeated in the `process` step).
+Transformer components perform fairly complex calculations of their operation in the `potential` operation (which is repeated in the `process` operation).
 As part of this calculation they check how much energy is available on each of their input/output interfaces.
 Due to this complexity it is in rare cases necessary to specify that a particular input/output shouldn't be taken into account.
 This can be controlled with parameters in the `control_parameters` entry of the component configuration.

 ```json
 {